jk977/pubcrypt-rs/README.md

 This project implements a public-key cryptography algorithm.
 A command-line interface is also provided for key generation, ECB encryption, and ECB decryption.

-**NOTE**: This program was done for learning purposes; it is most likely not cryptographically secure.
+**NOTE**: This program was done primarily for learning purposes; it is almost definitely not cryptographically secure.
 Use a well-established, secure algorithm instead.

 Usage
 -----